-On Monday, Suffolk County District Attorney Rachael Rollins announced at a press conference that Inyoung You, a 21-year-old from South Korea, has been charged with involuntary manslaughter in connection with the May suicide of 22-year-old Alexander Urtula.
+On October 28, Rollins announced at a press conference that Inyoung You, a 21-year-old from South Korea, had been charged with involuntary manslaughter in connection with the May suicide of 22-year-old Alexander Urtula.
 According to prosecutors, You and Urtula dated for 18 months, during which time You “made demands and threats,” exercising “total control” over him.
 On May 20, just an hour and a half before Urtula was to graduate from Boston College, he jumped to his death from a parking garage.
+Authorities believe You was with Urtula at the time of his death.

 Following Urtula’s death, Joy Moore, the interim vice president for student affairs, sent a letter to students informing them of the tragedy, calling Urtula a “gifted student who was involved in many activities.”
 Per the letter, Urtula was studying biology and had been working as a researcher in a New York hospital; he also was involved in the school’s Philippine Society.